International Festival of Arts & Ideas: The Visionary Leadership Award

 The festival has recently expanded into year-round activity with the creation of the Visionary Leadership Award.
-Thus far, the Award has been presented to Zainab Salbi, founder and CEO of Women for Women International, Jill Abramson, the first female executive editor of the New York Times, and civil rights leader, influential journalist and foreign correspondent Charlayne Hunter-Gault, in recognition of their trailblazing work and leadership that is impacting the world.
+Thus far, the Award has been presented to Zainab Salbi, founder and CEO of Women for Women International, Jill Abramson, the first female executive editor of the New York Times, and civil rights leader, influential journalist, and foreign correspondent Charlayne Hunter-Gault, in recognition of their trailblazing work and leadership that is impacting the world.
 The award was also presented to Sheila Nevins in 2014, Angélique Kidjo in 2015, Sheryl WuDunn in 2016, and Majora Carter in 2017.
 Poet and MacArthur Genius Claudia Rankine, author of the acclaimed Citizen: An American Lyric, will be recognized in 2018.

 The Visionary Leadership Award is presented in honor of Jean Handley, a Festival founder and long-time leader in the business, philanthropic, and arts communities in Connecticut.

 Impact

-More than 85% of festival programs are completely free to the public, including events that feature jazz, classical, dance, and theater artists from around the world.
+More than 85% of festival programs are completely free to the public, including events that feature jazz, classical, dance, and theatre artists from around the world.
 In 2013, the festival generated an economic impact of $34 million for the State of Connecticut and the greater New Haven community.
 Dr. Mark Paul Gius, Professor of Economics at Quinnipiac University’s School of Business has collected and analyzed the festival's economic impact since the festival's inception in 1996.

-The Festival also has a fellowship program that gives high school students in New Haven the chance to fully immerse themselves in the festival.
+The Festival has a fellowship program for high school students in New Haven.